hannanmumtaz/SimpleIdentityServer.Samples/Documentations/Apis/Manager/resourceowners.md

 # Manager Resource Owners API

 This endpoint is used to manage the resource owners.

-An access token valids for the scope `manager` or with an `administrator role` must be passed to the request.
+An access token valids for the scope `manager` or with a claim `role` equals to `administrator` must be passed to the request.

 ## Search resource owners